Serving NDIS Participants Across Australia

 We are not NDIS registered; however most participants can include decluttering and organising in their current plan, providing there are sufficient funds and it aligns with your plan goals.

 Invoices are sent upon completion of each session with 7 days terms of payment.
-Tolls and any travel over 2 hours will be itemised on your invoice.
-We only include line items on invoices if requested, we suggest speaking to your support coordinator or plan manager if you require further advice on whether our services fit within your plan.
+Tolls, donation drop off and any travel expenses will be itemised on your invoice.
+We suggest speaking to your support coordinator or plan manager if you require further advice on whether our services fit within your plan.

 How do you invoice for tolls and travel?

-The first hour of team travel each way is included in all service packages.
-Any additional travel time after the first hour will be billed accordingly at our hourly rate, billed in 15 minute increments.
+The first 30 minutes of team travel each way is included in all service packages.
+Any additional travel time after the first 30 minutes will be billed accordingly at our hourly rate.
+Non labour costs (vehicle expenses) are invoiced at $0.97 per km after the 30 minutes of included travel.

 Any tolls and cost of parking incurred in providing services will be itemised on your invoice as per NDIS guidelines.